cisco/mindmeld/docs/source/userguide/kb.rst

 	>>> from mmworkbench.components import QuestionAnswerer
 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> s = qa.build_search()
-	>>> s = s.query(dish_name='fish and chips')
+	>>> results = s.query(dish_name='fish and chips').execute()

 Filter
 ''''''

 ``filter()`` API can be used to add filters to the knowledge base search.
 There are two types of filters supported: text filter and range filter.
 For text filter a knowledge base text field name and the filtering text string are specified.
-The text string is normalized and the entire text string is used to filter the documents like SQL predicates in RDBMS.
+The text string is normalized and the entire text string is used to filter the documents like SQL predicates in relational databases.
 For example, in food ordering applications we can filter dishes using selected restaurant ID.

 .. code:: python
 	>>> from mmworkbench.components import QuestionAnswerer
 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> s = qa.build_search()
-	>>> s = s.filter(restaurant_id='B01CGKGQ40')
+	>>> results = s.filter(restaurant_id='B01CGKGQ40').execute()

 Range filter is used to filter based on number or date ranges.
-It's created by specifying knowledge base field and one or more range operators.
+It can be created by specifying knowledge base field and one or more range operators.
 The supported range operators are described below.

 	* ``gt``: greater than
 	* ``gte``: greater than or equal to